quicwg/multipath/draft-ietf-quic-multipath.md

 : The sequence number of the Destination Connection ID used by the receiver of this frame to send packets over the path the status update corresponds to.
-All Destination Connection ID that have been issued MAY be used even if a path was not initated yet.
+All Destination Connection ID that have been issued MAY be specified even if it is not yet in use over a path.

 Path Status sequence number:
 : A variable-length integer specifying